 Knowing the rain was supposed to last all day, I packed up and enjoyed a leisurely drive back home listening to the radio and letting my mind wander.

-I think that’s one of the best things about traveling solo: you’re on your own time.
+I think that’s one of the best things about travelling solo: you’re on your own time.
 I realized when I was hiking the day before that I had no concept of how fast or slow I was going.
 Normally I’m trying to keep up with my faster friends, or holding back to stick with those going at a slower pace.
 But here, whether I was hiking or driving or hanging out in my tent, it didn’t matter how long it took me to do anything.

 In retrospect, I was far more cautious than I needed to be, but often that’s what keeps you safe on your first time out trying something new.
 So I figure, embrace your cautiousness.
 Take your time.
-Let mistakes happen, because they will: I failed to claim my first campsite.
+Let mistakes happen because they will: I failed to claim my first campsite.
 I failed to start a fire.
 I didn’t bring all my food.
 It poured down rain.
 My tent flooded.
 I didn’t even mention the fact that my car nearly ran out of gas on the way up the mountain the first time, and I had to drive back down 20 minutes to the nearest gas station.

-It was far from a perfect first solo camping trip.
+It was far from a perfect first camping solo trip.

-But the bottom line is, I’d camp solo again in a heartbeat (preferably next time not in the pouring rain!), and I think others should give it a try too.
+But the bottom line is, I’d go camping solo again in a heartbeat (preferably next time not in the pouring rain!), and I think others should give it a try too.
 Listen to your gut, but don’t psych yourself out.
 It’s so important to be able to find contentment and comfort in your own thoughts, and confidence in your own abilities and decision-making.
 And taking a simple trip out into the wilderness on your own is an incredible way to discover and develop that for yourself.